sigma0-dev/zkbitcoin/whitepaper/index.md

 The zkBitcoin protocol works with the assumption that there exists a committee of participants that are willing to verify zero-knowledge proofs for users.
 This committee controls a Bitcoin address, that we'll call `0xzkBitcoin`, using a threshold signature scheme.
 This way, no member of the committee knows the private key of the wallet, and UTXOs can only be spent with the agreement of a threshold of committee members.

-We support two types of zero-knowledge applications (zkApps): _stateless_ and _stateful_ zkApps.
-Let's first explain how stateless zkApps work.
+We support two types of zero-knowledge applications (zkapps): _stateless_ and _stateful_ zkapps.
+Let's first explain how stateless zkapps work.

-Stateless zkApps are simply an augmentation of the Bitcoin scripting language, that allows a user to lock funds using a zero-knowledge circuit instead of a Bitcoin script.
-A user can _deploy_ such a stateless zkApp by sending a transaction to the Bitcoin network containing a UTXO spendable by `0xzkBitcoin`.
+Stateless zkapps are simply an augmentation of the Bitcoin scripting language, that allows a user to lock funds using a zero-knowledge circuit instead of a Bitcoin script.
+A user can _deploy_ such a stateless zkapp by sending a transaction to the Bitcoin network containing a UTXO spendable by `0xzkBitcoin`.
 In addition, the transaction must also have an unspendable UTXO containing the hash of the verifier key associated to the zero-knowledge proof circuit.

-The transaction ID of this transaction represents the stateless zkApp.
-To unlock funds from this zkApp/UTXO, another user can provide the committee with a transaction that spends the UTXO.
+The transaction ID of this transaction represents the stateless zkapp.
+To unlock funds from this zkapp/UTXO, another user can provide the committee with a transaction that spends the UTXO.
 If the request is accompanied with a valid zero-knowledge proof that the user could execute the circuit authenticated by the unspendable UTXO, the committee will perform a multi-party computation to sign the transaction and return it to the user.
 The user can then broadcast the transaction to the Bitcoin network and unlock the funds.

 It is important to note that the committee members did not need access to the Bitcoin blockchain to perform their duty: they simply had to verify that the UTXO being spent was part of a transaction matching the previous description of a deployment transaction.

-Stateful zkApps are similar, except that the second UTXO containing a hash of the verifier key also contains the state of the zkApp.
+Stateful zkapps are similar, except that the second UTXO containing a hash of the verifier key also contains the state of the zkapp.
 For the deploy transaction, this means that the second UTXO must also contain the initial state.

-Users who want to use a stateful zkApp must create a transaction that spends the zkApp and produce a new zkApp as a new UTXO to `0xzkBitcoin` and a UTXO of the hashed verifier key and new state.
-The funds locked in the updated zkApp must match the following formula:
+Users who want to use a stateful zkapp must create a transaction that spends the zkapp and produce a new zkapp as a new UTXO to `0xzkBitcoin` and a UTXO of the hashed verifier key and new state.
+The funds locked in the updated zkapp must match the following formula:

 $$
 b_{\text{new}} = b_{\text{old}} + b_{\text{amount-in}} - b_{\text{amount-out}}